 Long posts require readers to stay on your page for a longer time.
 The longer they stay on your web page, the more likely they are to check out more content, products, or services on your site.
 As the customer engagement on a blog increases, the likelihood of converting them into buyers and loyal customers also increases.
 These customers would be more likely to subscribe to your site.
 They may share the content as well.
 Longer posts get more shares and likes on social media sites like Twitter and Facebook, says this report.

-The use of relevant keywords is also key to the success of longer posts that show better ranking on the first-page landscape.
+The use of relevant keywords is also key to the success of longer posts that show a better ranking on the first-page landscape.

 However, these are just numbers, and when it comes to blogs, nothing is set in stone.
 Different industries and subjects require different lengths of blogs.
 Depending on how articulate you or your content writer is, the length of your blog could be different.
 Your topic needs to decide the length of your blog.
 Let it come naturally, and then take it from there.